Python library for the detection of peaks and valleys.

 >>>

->>> # Image example
+>>> # Image processing example

->>> fp = findpeaks(method='topology',imsize=(300,300),denoise='fastnl',params={'window': 30})
+>>> fp = findpeaks(method='topology', imsize=(300,300), denoise='fastnl', params={'window': 30})

 >>> X = fp.import_example('2dpeaks_image')